Selling a CHT home takes a minimum of four months. Reach out early so we can work with you to determine the best schedule to work with your timeline.

 4.)
 A CHT staff member will gather marketing information and coordinate having photographs taken and a virtual tour of your home completed.

 6.)
 Once a buyer has been selected and a purchase and sale contract has been signed, the buyer will schedule a home inspection.
-Below is CHT’s Home Inspection Resolution Policy.
+Click here for our Shared Equity Program Inspection Resolution Policy

 TIPS FOR SELLING YOUR HOME